olahallvall/FlowDance/README.md

 ![Synchronous choreography-based call chains](Docs/synchronous-choreography-based-call-chains.png)

-## Leaves the world of strong consistency
+## Leaving the world of strong consistency
 So how does FlowDance help us out when we still want to base our solution on synchronous RPC-Calls and some sort of compensating transaction but leaving MSDTC behind?
 Event-driven architecture is out of scoop here for a number of reasons :)